 Sansa is from the Fall 2014 Ignite Collection.
 She is a deep eggplant with a gold metallic sparkle.
 The formula is great on this one.
-It was easy to apply and opaque in two coats.
-You can see a couple of low spots in my picture.
-These happened when I applied my top coat.
-I was a bit too heavy-handed with the brush when my color was still wet.
-Fail!!
+If you overwork the brush or go in with heavy pressure, you will create low spots in your manicure.
+I learned this the hard way.

 Sansa is absolutely gorgeous.
 She is deep, dark, and super vampy.
 There is a lot of sparkle and depth to this one, and she is such a stunner.
 I love it.
 No, more than that.
 I LURVE it.
 So, so much.
 It’s delicious.

 And, finally, here is Edyta, from the Fall 2010 Wicked Collection.
 She is a complex mixture of gold, olive, blue-green, and smoky gray with a sparkling metallic finish.
 I found the formula to be good, which is pretty much standard for Zoya.
 It builds up well and applies easily.
 I used two coats for full opacity.